aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The study found, among the other results, that Precision and Simplicity are positively correlated, Expressiveness and Simplicity are negatively correlated, and Naturalness and Expressiveness are positively correlated.

-In other words: we had been speaking about how imprecise natural language is, in the last chapter, but now we must acknowledge the other side of the medal: natural language has an exceptional level of expressiveness, as compared to the formal languages.
-You can say almost anything in natural language, or better yet: it is hard to think of an idea you can't express, using plain English or any other human tongue.
+In other words: in the last chapter we had been talking about how imprecise natural language is, but now we must acknowledge the other side of the medal, namely that: natural language has an exceptional level of expressiveness, as compared to the formal languages.
+You can say almost anything in natural language, or better yet: it is hard to think of an idea that you can't express, using plain English or any other human tongue.

 == Shortcomings of programming languages

 Does the lack of expressiveness represent a problem in traditional programming languages?
-We think a lot of the evidence points to that conclusion; beginning from the very existence of these lines of research, which stem primarily from the shortcomings of contemporary programming languages, at adequately describing certain classes of problems @knoll2006pegasus, @knoll2011naturalistic, @lopes2003beyond, @pulido2017survey.
+We think a lot of the evidence points to that conclusion; beginning from the very existence of reaserch into naturalistic programming, which seems to stem from the shortcomings of contemporary programming languages, at adequately describing certain classes of problems @knoll2006pegasus, @knoll2011naturalistic, @lopes2003beyond, @pulido2017survey.

 In these works, it is argued that the abstractions that power the current generation of programming languages often tend to result in verbose, repetitive and brittle code.